mustafa/mustafa/README.md

 ## About Me

-With over a decade at Coursera, I've grown from Software Engineer to CTO.
-My journey reflects a deep commitment to leveraging technology for educational impact at scale.
+With over a decade at Coursera, my journey reflects a deep commitment to leveraging technology for educational impact at scale.

 Currently leading a 200+ person technology organization, focusing on:
 - AI/ML initiatives for personalized learning